JuliaDynamics/ConcurrentSim.jl/docs/source/api/5_Resources.rst

 .. function:: Put{T}(sto::Store{T}, item::T, priority::Int64=0) -> StorePut

-Request to put item into the store.
+Request to put ``item`` into the store with a given ``priority``.
 The request is triggered once there is space for the item in the store.

 StoreGet